-This business has performed poorly during the past few years and the new majority owner is currently in the process of stabilizing the business and improving its financial performance.
+This business has performed poorly during the past few years and the majority owner is currently in the process of improving its marketing focus and financial performance.
 However, should this business fail to meet its objectives, the Company's investment could be subject to future impairment.

-This investment, along with \$506,000 of other investments in non-marketable securities, is included in other assets on the Company's consolidated balance sheets.
+This investment, along with \$493,000 of other investments in non-marketable securities, is included in other assets on the Company's consolidated balance sheets.